Sometimes things don’t go according to plan. Tools break, wires get crossed, the best-laid plans fall apart.

 But it’s also a lot deeper than that, too.
-Let’s take a look at the origin and history of this unique process, and I’ll tell you a bit about how it works for us at Buffer—and how it could work for you, too.
+Let’s take a look at the origin and history of this unique process, and I’ll tell you a bit about how it works for us on our remote team at Buffer—and how it could work for you, too.

 The origin of the 5 Whys